su-Kaizen/K-PassGen/README.md

 The random chars mode is very simple, just select with the slide bar the lenght of your password and you are ready to go.

+**UPDATE FOR V1-1:** In the same dir where is the executable (doesn't matter if it is JAR or EXE) you will find 'words.txt', the file with all the words that K-PassGen uses, you can modify it freely.

 ![image](https://github.com/user-attachments/assets/29807b1d-6d8a-4c7e-80a1-d190d57df1fc)

 The random words mode is a bit more advanced; You cand adjust the generation as you like with these diferent options: